cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 **August 2017 to December 2020**

-Punk winter is upon us.
 Punk trading in low volume and low prices.
+Punk "winter" is upon us.

 Hint: The magic of the zero-fee market that enables wash trading and self-dealing (sell yourself or to your parter in crime some punks in ever higher prices) to pump up the market